 I'm a simple emigrant and I don't drink much

-Alcohol in Germany can be talked about endlessly, and a story about Germans' attitude to drinking could be longer than War and Peace.
+One can talk endlessly about alcohol in Germany, and a story about Germans' attitude to drinking could be longer than War and Peace.
 But why talk?
-It's much more effective to sample.
+It's much more effective to taste.
 Moreover, bars are on every corner here, and in supermarkets they hardly ask for age.
-Practically—that's because in six years I was asked once, and it felt like the only such incident in Frankfurt's history.
-It may seem surprising, but I'll start the story about alcohol in Hesse with wine.
-It is in the Rheingau region that wines of the highest quality are produced, especially the white.
-The grape varieties grown here are considered late-ripening, and the harvest falls in the middle of autumn.
-Local winemaking traditions go back to the Middle Ages, and the Institute of Viticulture and Enology has no parallel in the world.
-A 0.75 L bottle of wine for everyday use will cost 3–5€, for special occasions—as about 17€.
+Hardly—that's because in six years I was asked once, and by feel it was the only case in the history of Frankfurt.
+This might seem surprising, but the story about alcohol in Hesse I will begin with wine.
+It is precisely in the Rheingau region that wines of the highest quality are produced, white wine in particular is especially good.
+The grape varieties grown here are considered late-ripening, the harvest falls in mid-autumn.
+Local winemaking traditions go back to the Middle Ages, and the Institute of Viticulture and Enology has no equal in the world.
+A bottle of wine 0.75 L "for everyday" will cost 3–5 €, for special occasions — about 17 €.
 Apfelwein or cider.
-Another reason to be proud of this land.
-Each year they produce more than 40 million liters of this drink!
+Another reason for pride of this land.
+Every year more than 40 million liters of this drink are produced!
 Here it is called apple wine and has been drunk since the 16th century.
-Locals claim that Apfelwein is almost like a medicine.
-"Drink Apfelwein every day, you'll become healthier," goes a German proverb.
-A 0.5 L glass in a good bar will cost 3–4€.
-A liter bottle in the shop ~2.5€.
+Locals claim that Apfelwein is almost a medicine.
+"Drink Apfelwein every day, you’ll become healthier," says a German proverb.
+A 0.5 L glass in a good bar will cost 3–4 €.
+A one-liter bottle in a store ~2.5 €.
 Sekt.
-This is the local analogue of champagne.
-Since the 19th century, in Wiesbaden they release more than 80 million bottles a year.
+This is the local equivalent of champagne.
+Since the 19th century, in Wiesbaden they produce more than 80 million bottles a year.
 In Germany, sparkling wine is consumed more than in any other European country.
-For 0.75 L of good Sekt you'll pay just 5–8€.
-Himbeerbrand or raspberry brandy — this is a drink for gentlemen.
-Previously it was produced only in patented bottles of 0.35 L, for each of which 24(!) kg of select raspberries were used.
+For 0.75 L of good Sekt you will pay only 5–8 €.
+Himbeerbrand or raspberry brandy is already a drink for gentlemen.
+Previously it was produced only in patented 0.35 L bottles, each of which consumed 24(!) kg of selected raspberries.
 Now there are 0.5 and liter bottles as well.
-Himbeerbrand constantly receives awards as Germany's best strong liquor.
-This 48% alcohol beverage will cost you 90–100€ per liter.
-Also very popular in Frankfurt bars is Mispelchen, but it's hard to call it a Hessian drink, because it's a French brandy "Calvados" with a marinated medlar fruit on a toothpick (don't panic, I'll show what it is in the comments).
-Such a shot in a bar or restaurant costs 4–5€.
-And last but not least, beer.
+Himbeerbrand constantly receives awards as the best strong spirit of Germany.
+This 48% ABV drink will cost you 90–100 € per liter.
+Also in the bars of Frankfurt, Mispelchen is very popular, but it's hard to call it a Hessian drink, because this is French brandy Calvados with pickled medlar fruit on a toothpick.
+Don’t panic, I’ll show what it is in the comments.
+Such a shot in a bar or restaurant costs 4–5 €.
+And finally, beer.
 Surprisingly, Germans drink less beer year after year.
-Nevertheless, in 2024 breweries sold 8.3 billion liters of alcoholic beer.
-Non-alcoholic beer isn't counted as beer here.
-The best breweries are concentrated in Bavaria, so I'll simply say that there are plenty of varieties of this drink here.
-Good beer in a bar will cost around 3–4€ for 0.5 L, and in a supermarket you can easily find it for about 0.90€.
-One of the most popular cocktails in Germany is the Aperol Spritz, and among strong drinks, of course, Jägermeister remains.
-It's a pity it's not produced in Hesse; I would brag about it too! #madeinGermany #food
+Nevertheless, in 2024 breweries sold 8.3 billion liters of beer.
+Non-alcoholic beer isn’t counted here.
+The best breweries are concentrated in Bavaria, so I’ll simply say that varieties and kinds of this drink are abundant here.
+A good beer in a bar will cost around 3–4 € for 0.5 L, and in a supermarket you can easily find it for 90 cents.
+One of the most popular cocktails in Germany is Aperol Spritz, and among strong drinks, of course, Jägermeister is not to be denied.
+It's a pity that it isn’t produced in Hesse, I would brag about that too! #madeinGermany #food